uyennguyen307/Ecommerce-Project/README.md

 ![image](https://github.com/uyennguyen307/Python_Cohort-Analysis-KPMG-transaction-data/assets/162019618/c81f9504-4d36-493c-b330-655a1d9c9e97)

 # III.
 Information/ Insights
+Overall,
-- Overall, no more than 50% customers engage after first transaction, almost fluctuate from 25% - 48%
+- No more than 50% customers engage after first transaction, almost fluctuate from 25% - 48%
--
+- From January to December, there was a gradual downtrend in first transaction In detail,
+- In July 2017, there was the highest retention rate (upto 48.1%) after 5 months since their first transaction
 # IV.
 Recommendation